staff-code/staff-code/README.md

 After deploying, you can use the `npm run update-staff-code` script in the `scripts/forum` script group to update the Sagittal forum.

 And to update the Sagittal web app, in the `app` repo, run `npm upgrade` and confirm you pull in the npm package you just published.
-Then run `npm run deploy` there (don't forget to commit afterwards).
+Then run `npm run deploy` there (which in turn cd's into its `dist` folder which is actually a submodule repo, the GitHub pages one, for `https://sagittal.github.io`, for which commiting and pushing is equivalent to deploying the new static app) (don't forget to commit afterwards).